uchicago-dsi/climate-cabinet-campaign-finance-tracker/README.md

     - Independent Expenditure Committees and Funds: Recipient Type PCF, Recipient Subtype IEF, IE

-3. Contributors are categorozed as Candidates, Party units, State party units, Party unit caucus committees, Local party units, Committees and funds, and Independent expenditure committees and funds
+4. Contributors are categorozed as Candidates, Party units, State party units, Party unit caucus committees, Local party units, Committees and funds, and Independent expenditure committees and funds

+5. Same contributors whose contribution in total exceed 200 are itemized into seperate rows/contribution.
+Contributions from donors who each give $200 or less do not need to be itemized, but should be reported as aggregate totals (not covered by this dataset by definition).
+For vendors or suppliers to whom expenditures of $200 or less are made, the total amount should be reported (itemization unnecessary)